Gilthanas122/hello-world/README.md

 * Push your image to dockerhub
 `sudo docker push <dockerhubusername/dockerhubrepositoryname>`
 ***
+### Create a Webhook in your github account
+* Go to your repo and open Settings/Webhooks

 ### Create a Jenkins Job

 * Login to your jenkins account and create a new job